WELCOME

 Survival Checklist

-1. CPR: cardiopulmonary resuscitation (CPR) is a lifesaving approach useful in many emergencies, such as heart attack or near drowning, in which someone’s breathing or heartbeat has ceased.
-The American Heart Association suggests starting CPR with a hard and fast chest compressions to revitalize the heart beat.
+1. CPR: cardiopulmonary resuscitation (CPR) is a lifesaving approach useful in many emergencies, such as a heart attack or near drowning, in which someone’s breathing or heartbeat has ceased.
+The American Heart Association suggests starting CPR with hard and fast chest compressions to revitalize the heartbeat.

 3. Cartograph reading: reading a map is essential in unfamiliar territory.
 It may involve the superimposition of political, cultural, or other nongeographical divisions representing a geographic area.
 Having a compass for navigating your direction (NSEW) is a plus, along with a pair of binoculars.